About the Artist

 Texas artist, Michael Holter works in both watercolor and oil.
 Michael's work has received numerous awards and recognition and can be found in private and corporate collections in the US and several foreign countries.
 His current work in two categories: watercolor figurative and oil landscapes (both plein air and studio).
 Although Michael has been painting most of his life, his work experience spans a wide range of creative endeavors, from art teacher, creative director and businessman in fine art and commercial art.
 Michael has owned and operated two galleries.
 Michael holds a Bachelor’s Degree in Art Education and an MA in Visual Communication.

 Michael is a signature member of The National Watercolor Society, the Southwestern Watercolor Society and The Society of Watercolor Artists.
-He is also a member of the American Watercolor Society, The Transparent Watercolor Society, The Outdoor Painters Society, the Portrait Society of America,
+He is also a member of the American Watercolor Society, The Transparent Watercolor Society, The Outdoor Painters Society, the Portrait Society of America and the American Impressionist Society.

 Michael says, "I think of my work as impressionistic.
 I like to represent people or places and allow the painting to evolve from the structure of what is recognizable.
 The challenge is to balance the care needed to make the representation interesting… and perhaps believable, with the freedom, looseness and painterly quality that makes painting so unique and expressive."